Skip to content

 Prevention

-• Establish a proper glide path before rotary instrumentation
+• Establishing a proper glide path before rotary instrumentation is generally recommended

 2. Ledge Formation